acodeliker/acodeliker.github.io/docs/Chap0/readme.md

 }
 ```

-### 4.Structured Binding
+### 4.Structured Binding Declaration
-Binds the specified names to subobjects or elements of the initializer.
+Binds the specified names to subobjects or elements of the initializer. (since C++17)

 Like a reference, a structured binding is an alias to an existing object.
 Unlike a reference, a structured binding does not have to be of a reference type.

-> #### syntax：
+> ##### Syntax：

     attr(optional) cv-auto ref-operator(optional) [ identifier-list ] = expression ;    (1)
     attr(optional) cv-auto ref-operator(optional) [ identifier-list ] { expression } ;  (2)